 When installing the electronic components in the housing, the smaller components should be installed first.
 That is why the sensors have to be fixed first at the intended place at the front of the housing and the connecting cables have to be routed inwards.
 Step by step, the larger components are mounted in and on the housing.

 A reliable, adequate dimensioned electrical power supply (battery) is required for autonomous operation of the lawnmower robot.
 The capacity of the cycle-proof 12V battery should be at least 15Ah.
 The battery is positioned above the drive axis, slightly offset towards the motor of the mower, on the bottom of the housing.
 Thus the centre of gravity of the PiMowBot is ideally located.
 A stabilisation frame (holder of the relay module) prevents the battery from slipping inside the housing.
 When installing the electrical power supply, the battery is first connected to the corresponding screw terminals of the solar charge controller.
 The solar panel is then connected to the charge controller.

 Attention: While installing the electrical components in the housing and during operation, it is essential to ensure that there is no direct short circuit between the poles of the battery.

-This is what our PiMowRobot prototype currently looks like from the inside when the solar panel is lifted up:
+This is what our first PiMowBot prototype looks like from the inside when the solar panel is lifted up:

 All sensors are installed in the lawnmower robot in relative proximity to the Raspberry Pi in order to keep the cable paths as short as possible.
 Most of the sensors are connected to the Raspberry Pi via the I²C interface.
 The only exceptions are the GPS module, which uses the serial interface, and the camera module, which uses the Raspberry Pi's CSI port.